codebytere/talks/node-summit-2018/script.md

 ### Slide 11: How Do We Prioritize?

 Given the vast amount of things we're working on at any given moment, how do we decide what the best uses of our time are?
 How do we choose the items that are best left to the backburner, and which are not?
+It's probably most accurate to say that at a given time we each have a set of individual priorities and a set of group priorities.
+These individual group priorities might be a small feature or persnickety bug someone's been trying to fix for ages, and a group priority would be a task towards a larger overarching group goal like a blocker for the next beta version.

 ### Slide 12: What's Next?

 I've talked a lot about where we are now and where we've been, but where do we really want to go in the next year?
 After that?
 At present, we've amalgamated the output items from our last summit, which center around four primary categories.

 **Governance**
+As we've grown over the past year, we've started to recognize the need for a more clearly delineated governance system then we've had for the past several years.
+That's not to say that what we've had has proven itself to be insufficient, rather, that we want to set ourselves up for the greatest level of success as we see ourselves on a trajectory where it may be.
+We believe this change will allow for newer developers to start contributing to the community and understand its processes as well as the ways in which they can make their opinions heard and know whom to talk to about a given topic or initiative.

 **Transparency**
+We're an open source project, which by nature means that all of our source code is public and all its history viewable and searchable.
+However, that's not the end of the story.
+We have project boards that aren't always viewable or discoverable, as well as meetings and meeting notes that are accessible but which developers looking to gain better insight may not know about or be able to find.
+To address these gaps, we're working to decide how to make our activities more available.
+It's also difficult to know what provides the most value to the community, so to gain a better understanding of that we're soliciting feedback from our ecosystem.
+In the near future, you'll see a more complete picture of our progress and how it's continually refined.

 **Release Process**
+We made some significant updates to our release process in the past year, namely switching to semantic versioning and organizing releases around upgrades so that major version bumps correspond to Chromium version upgrades.
+This makes for a faster release cadence, but we still feel we have a lot to iterate on and improve.
+We introduced beta versions recently, and in the near future you'll be able to  expect a more predictable timeline for the beta cycle and stable release versions.

 **Security**
+Security is something that is broached a lot by core developers and users of the framework, and is something we're both cognizant of and actively working to improve proactively rather than reactively.
+We're moving towards a more secure by default model, which will entail changes to the `<webview>` tag, url handling, navigation, web contents, and permission handling.

 ### Slide 13: Thank you!